anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The JWS Protected Header of the pStatus artifact MUST contain the following standard Header Parameters as defined in {{RFC7515}}:

 * `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of RFC7515}}.
-* `x5c`: SHALL contain the base64-encoded pledge EE certificate used to sign the pStatus artifact;
-  it SHOULD also contain the certificate chain for this certificate;
+* `x5c`: SHALL contain the base64-encoded pledge EE certificate used to sign the pStatus artifact and it SHOULD also contain the certificate chain for this certificate The certificate chain MUST be available for certificate verification.
-  if the certificate chain is not included in the x5c Header Parameter, it MUST be available at the Registrar-Agent for verification.
+  If it is not contained in the x5c Header Parameter it is provided to the relying party by other means such as configuration.

 {{pstatus_header}} shows an example for this JWS Protected Header: